peteroupc/MailLib/docs/PeterO.Mail.MediaType.md

 <b>Parameters:</b>

  * <i>name</i>: Name of the parameter to get.
-The name is compared case-insensitively.
+The name is compared using a basic case-insensitive comparison.
+(Two strings are equal in such a comparison, if they match after converting the basic upper-case letters A to Z (U + 0041 to U + 005A) in both strings to lower case.).

 <b>Return Value:</b>